omonimus1/blog-jade-rubick/content/posts/2021-10-07--should-platform-teams-deprecate/index.md

 ### Sometimes deprecation is necessary

 So this may sound like a rant against deprecation, but it is true that deprecation is often necessary.
 Sometimes technical choices paint you into a corner, and deprecation is your only way out.
+The more a team has to maintain, the larger the surface area for vulnerabilities.
+And you do want to provide a consistent experience for a platform.
+And sometimes your team struggles to maintain legacy services that nobody understands.
+Having an unsustainable team load isn't realistic either.

-You should take this as an opportunity to learn.
+Start with taking this as an opportunity to learn.
 What decision did we make that required deprecation later?
 Even if someone else made those decisions, you can learn from them.

 And when you do deprecate, you should take great care to minimize the cost on others.
 Provide simple upgrade paths.
 Support legacy approaches for as long as you can.